 The left-hand side consists of the sketches in black and white and the right-hand side is of course, the reconstruction of the sketches.
 Now, the sketches themselves are admittedly more detailed than average but even then, the fact that these conversions are 3d face reconstruction from a single image is brilliant.
 Some of the photos in this gallery have a bit of extra shading on the jawline, hair, eyes, and various parts of the face.

 The algorithm manages to catch onto those details as well and it clearly reflects in the conversion.
 The bottom photo of the second row, for instance, has a black shade drawn on the jawline as it is in the sketch.
 This algorithm also has the ability to come up with faces that don’t even exist.
-Click to check out more best deepfake makers to make interesting images.

 DeepFaceDrawingExample1